The Complete Guide to Saving $1000 - Whether it's your first $1000 or you need extra cash, here is how to you can quickly earn and save more money

 Now, by decent income, we don’t mean earning six figures or earning enough money that all financial irresponsibility will be wiped away just by the sheer volume of money coming in.
 By decent income, we mean an income that is around the median income of your community or state.
 There is no hard and fast rule for this, but you could consider earning anywhere from 75% of your community’s median income as a decent income that should easily allow you to put away $1000.
 If your household makes a median income, in the vast majority of cases you should easily be able to have $1000 put away - if you don’t seem to ever be able to do this then it means you are likely consistently overspending and living beyond your means even though your means allow you to live a reasonably comfortable life while still saving for your future and building your financial house.

-Read this excellent Wikipedia article that lists the median household incomes for every state in the United States
+Read this interesting Wikipedia article that lists the median household incomes for every state in the United States

 If you’re making a reasonable income and you still don’t have $1000 saved, you must likely cut down on your spending.
 It’s very difficult to write general statements for a general audience, but it is likely that most readers who earn an income 75% of the median in their communities (or more) and are unable to put away $1000 likely have a problem with overspending and understanding the difference between necessities and luxuries.